 The feeling of pins and needles is known as "paresthesia."
 Most people associate it with sleeping incorrectly on a nerve.
 This causes the nerve to stop sending signals so that it "falls asleep" and creates a feeling of numbness.
 When pressure is taken off of the nerve, the body sends shock waves down the nerve to wake it up.
 This is what creates a feeling of pins and needles.

 But paresthesia doesn't just occur when a nerve has pressure.
 It may also occur during anxiety, especially during panic attacks.
-That's because during panic attacks, the body becomes more prone to hyperventilation.

 Those with anxiety are also prone to hyperventilating more as a result of their hyperventilation.
 Hyperventilation can cause symptoms of not getting enough air (shortness of breath) which makes people breathe in deeper.
 But that deeper breathing is actually counterproductive, since too much oxygen is the cause of hyperventilation.
 This makes the symptoms get worse, and increases the likelihood of tingling.